Masavi/lhl-july11-cohort/L6_HTTP-Cookies-Auth/README.md

-# W3D3 - User Authentication with Express
+# HTTP Cookies and Authentication

+## Topics to cover

-## http is stateless
+1. How HTTP is stateless
+2. HTTP Cookies
+3. Login and Register process

 ### What do we mean by statelessness?